HanielB/2024.2-smt/index.md

 A deep dive into how SMT solvers work.

-There no required textbook for the course.
+There is no required textbook for the course.
 We will use a variety of reading materials which will be linked from the lecture notes.
 That said, the following books provide important background: